nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

  - `CREATED` - Job configured and resources allocated successfully.
  - `STARTED` - Program specified by job has started.
  - `STOPPING` - Program specified by job is stopping, e.g. received SIGTERM but not yet exited.
- - `STOPPED` - Program specified by job has exited with an exit code.
+ - `STOPPED` - Program specified by job has exited.
  - `FAILED` - A failure as a result of an error returned from the service, e.g. server unable to allocate resources.

 #### `JobManager`